Mohamed Harkat: Danger Opinion Process

 The decision on the reasonableness of Harkat's security certificate became final when it was upheld by the Supreme Court of Canada in 2014.
 That said, his removal process remains outstanding.
 The next step in the process is what is referred to as the danger opinion stage.
-CBSA sought a danger opinion from the Minister of Public Safety and Emergency Preparedness to determine whether Mr. Harkat poses a danger to national security, whether the nature and severity of the acts committed reach a serious level of gravity, and, if so, whether the risk to Mr. Harkat of deporting him outweighs the danger posed to national security.
+CBSA sought a danger opinion from the Minister of Public Safety and Emergency Preparedness to determine whether Mr. Harkat poses a danger to national security, whether the nature and severity of the acts committed reach a serious level of gravity, and, if so, whether the risk to Mr. Harkat in deporting him outweighs the danger posed to national security.
 The danger opinion package with Mr. Harkat’s submissions was provided to Immigration, Refugees and Citizenship Canada for decision on March 8, 2017, and a senior officer was assigned to consider the case on March 31, 2017.
 A decision was then reached in his case on October 2, 2018 in which the Minister’s delegate determined that Mr. Harkat should not be allowed to remain in Canada based on the nature and severity of the acts he committed.

 Harkat's lawyer, Barbara Jackman, told Al Jazeera she filed for a judicial review of his deportation order in November 2018.
-She stated that as of December 2019 the Federal Court has not received all the information on which the government based its removal decision, and without the complete record, it is unclear when the case would proceed.
+A number of interim procedural applications then followed before the court.
 Jackman applied to court seeking an enhanced hourly fee and the payment of experts’ fees, an application which was denied in June 2020 on the basis that Mr. Harkat had not appealed his denial of legal aid and had provided insufficient information to the court about his finances.
-As of 2021, Harkat continues to litigate the terms of his release and monitoring conditions.
+A Special Advocate was then appointed for Mr. Harkat, someone who is entitled to review confidential information.
+The Special Advocate filed written submissions in the case with the court on March 9, 2023.
+Harkat has also been litigating the terms of his release and monitoring conditions.
+As of 2023, the Federal Court was continuing to order that Bell Mobility provide records of Mr. Harkat's telephone calls and SMS text messages to CBSA.

+The substantive judicial review of Harkat's deportation order proceeded to a court hearing in 2024.
+The court held a case conference in May 2024 to determine a schedule for the resolution of the case.
+Mr. Justice John Norris of the court then issued a decision in June 2024 setting out the schedule for next steps in the proceeding.
+Specifically, the applicant's further affidavits, if any, were to be served and filed by September 13, 2024.
+The respondents' further affidavits, if any, were to be served and filed by September 30, 2024.
+Cross-examinations on these affidavits was to be completed by October 11, 2024.
+The applicant's Further Memorandum was to be served and filed by October 18, 2024.
+The respondents' Further Memorandum was to be served and filed by November 15, 2024.
+The court hearing then took place in Toronto on December 3, 2024.
+A decision from the court is expected in 2025.